 Mix one tablespoon of lemon juice with half a cup of water and dry instant milk.
 Let your ring soak overnight, and it’ll be sparkling clean the next morning.

-Who knew you could use a banana to clean silver?!
 Blend a banana with water to make a DIY ring cleaner paste.
-Apply the paste on the ring using a toothbrush or a soft cloth.
+Apply the paste to the ring using a toothbrush or a soft cloth.
 Let the banana paste dry, rinse with water, and pat dry.

 7. Use Windex with hydrogen peroxide to clean a silver or gold ring.